jepetersohn/Ruby-Racer-2/README.md

 *Figure 1*.
 A game of *Ruby Racer*.

 Vroom vroom!
 We're going to build a simple game called *Ruby Racer*.
-This is a game in the same sense that [Chutes and Ladders](http://en.wikipedia.org/wiki/Snakes_and_Ladders) is a game.
-Roll the die and move forward.
+This is a game in the same sense that [Chutes and Ladders](http://en.wikipedia.org/wiki/Snakes_and_Ladders) is a game: roll the die and move forward.
 There's no strategy or decision making, just hope for big rolls.

 The game is a race between two players.
 Both players start at the beginning of the track, side-by-side.
 Players take turns rolling a die and advancing along the track until one of them reaches the end of the track and wins the game.
 (See Figure 1.)